 Further, in connection with this offering, we intend to exchange each Incentive Unit for common units of Blizzard Management Feeder, LLC, which we refer to as "Management Common Units," on a "value-for-value" basis based on the fair market value of the Incentive Units at the time of the offering and the common stock price in the offering.
-Following this conversion, the Management Common Units which are Service Units will be subject to the same vesting conditions as well as all other terms and conditions applicable to the Incentive Units which are Service Units under the existing Incentive Unit award agreements.
-Following this conversion, the Management Common Units which are Performance Units will be subject to the modified vesting conditions described above.
-For additional information about the profits units to which the Incentive Units correspond, please see the section titled "Profits Unit Plan" below.
+Following this conversion, the Management Common Units which are Service Units will be subject to the same vesting conditions as well as all other terms and conditions applicable to the Incentive Units which are Service Units under the existing Incentive Unit award agreements, as amended.
+Following this conversion, the Management Common Units which are Performance Units will be subject to the amended vesting conditions described above and any Management Common Units which are Performance Units that do not vest according to the amended vesting conditions described above in connection with this offering will be forfeited for no consideration.
+For additional information about the profits units to which the Incentive Units correspond, please see the section titled "-Parent Unit Plan" below.

-Under the documentation of the Incentive Units in effect as of December 31, 2019, the vesting of all Service Units is generally subject to acceleration upon the occurrence of certain corporate transactions or the holder's death or disability, and a pro-rata portion of the Service Units are generally subject to acceleration upon the holder's termination of employment by the Company without Cause (as such term is defined in the Incentive Unit plan document) or by the holder with Good Reason (to the extent such term is defined in the named executive officer's services agreement with the Company, which agreements are described under the section titled "Executive Compensation Arrangements" below), and the vesting of the Performance Units is based on achieving specified multiples of invested capital by Centerbridge, subject to the named executive officer's continuous employment through the applicable vesting date.
+Under the documentation of the Incentive Units in effect as of December 31, 2019, the vesting of all Service Units is generally subject to acceleration upon the occurrence of certain corporate transactions or the holder's death or disability, and a pro-rata portion of the Service Units are generally subject to acceleration upon the holder's termination of employment by the Company without Cause (as such term is defined in the Incentive Unit plan document) or by the holder with Good Reason (to the extent such term is defined in the named executive officer's services agreement with the Company, which agreements are described under the section titled "-Executive Compensation Arrangements" below), and the vesting of the Performance Units is based on achieving specified multiples of invested capital by Centerbridge, subject to the named executive officer's continuous employment through the applicable vesting date.
 Additionally, in the event a named executive officer is terminated without Cause or as a result of death or disability or resigns for Good Reason, and any event occurs during the six-month period following the date of such termination that would have otherwise caused any unvested Incentive Units to become vested if the named executive officer had remained employed through the date of such event, then such unvested Incentive Units that would have become vested in connection with such event shall vest as though the named executive officer had remained employed during such period.
 The Compensation Committee of GoHealth Holdings, LLC, as the administrator of the Incentive Unit plan, has the discretion to accelerate the vesting of any Incentive Units, all Incentive Units, or any class of Incentive Units at any time and from time to time.